dmbarbour/glas/docs/GlasDesign.md

             | ... # other Node types
             | Abstract of Key * Tree

-The runtime may recognize annotations to wrap and unwrap data.
-Attempting to observe abstract data without first unwrapping it would be a runtime type error, which will typically abort the current transaction.
-An optimizer can eliminate unnecessary wrap-unwrap pairs.
-Intriguingly, it is feasible to cryptographically enforce abstractions across trust boundaries, though for performance and debugging this should be limited to specialized keys.
+Program annotations can wrap and unwrap data with the 'Abstract' node.
+An optimizer can eliminate these annotations in cases where type-safety is proven statically.
+A runtime might also recognize some keys and *encrypt* abstract data when serialized.

-To support linearity, we could leverage [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer) to efficiently encode a metadata bit for whether each node is transitively linear.
-At runtime, we can easily check this bit before we copy or drop data.
-Linear types are very convenient for modeling open files, sockets, channels, futures and promises, and so on - anything where we might want to enforce a protocol.
-Aside from runtime use, users could mark abstract data linear upon 'wrap'.
+To support linearity, we might use [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer) to encode whether a Node is transitively linear.
+We might introduce linearity as a special property of the Key for Abstract nodes.
+The runtime will use linear types open files, network sockets, FFI tasks, and so on.
+But users may introduce their own as a flag on the Key.

-*Note:* To simplify reasoning in open systems, abstract linear data will also be scoped to each runtime.
-That is, it cannot be stored in a shared database or transferred via remote procedure calls.
+Linear data is implicitly scoped to the runtime.
+This avoids the challenges of enforcing or cleaning up linear data in the open system.
+We'll instead raise an error when we attempt to transfer linear data via shared state or remote procedure calls.

 ## Programs and Applications